-The CEHMM algae biofuel project was a research and development project investigating biodiesel production processes and the propagation, harvesting, and extraction of oil from both brine and fresh water algae.
-Use of algae as a biodiesel feedstock has great potential to make biodiesel a viable replacement for significant quantities of petro diesel, thereby reducing American dependence on foreign oil, reducing the impact of hazardous materials used in the petroleum industry, and reducing net global CO2 emissions.
+The CEHMM algae biofuel project was a research and development project investigating biodiesel production processes and the propagation, harvesting, and extraction of oil from both brine and freshwater algae.
+The use of algae as a biodiesel feedstock has great potential to make biodiesel a viable replacement for significant quantities of petrodiesel, thereby reducing American dependence on foreign oil, reducing the impact of hazardous materials used in the petroleum industry, and reducing net global CO2 emissions.
 The project is a green energy project thereby supporting the national agenda of a clean and renewable source of energy.

-In early 2006, CEHMM started growing a marine microalgae in outdoor raceway ponds and undertook applied research on methods of farming, harvesting, and extracting oil from algae.
-As a result of this work, CEHMM developed a vertically integrated system that was scaled up from lab and pilot scale to the early stages of commercial demonstration scale production.
-On April 19, 2010 CEHMM became the first fully integrated biorefinery with the capability to operate at more than 1,000 gallons per day throughput.
-The idea of full integration means that all facilities from cultivation through extraction are collocated on one centralized location.
+In early 2006, CEHMM started growing marine microalgae in outdoor raceway ponds and undertook applied research on methods of farming, harvesting, and extracting oil from algae.
+As a result of this work, CEHMM developed a vertically integrated system that was scaled up from lab and pilot scale to the early stages of commercial demonstration-scale production.
+On April 19, 2010, CEHMM became the first fully integrated biorefinery with the capability to operate at more than 1,000 gallons per day throughput.
+The idea of full integration means that all facilities from cultivation through extraction are collocated in one centralized location.